Welcome to today's edition of the Rush 24-7 podcast.

 Maybe if, for example, somebody needed to gain or lose weight for their overall health, a smug sense of self-esteem might hinder them from taking action.

-I said, easy, we make it voluntary.
+We make it voluntary.

 The ugly know who they are.

-Apparently that's no longer the case.
+Apparently, that's no longer the case.

-Well, because people who are below average are now obviously lying to themselves about how above average they are.
+Because people who are below average are now obviously lying to themselves about how above average they are.

-So it's not just Mexico that we have lent money to, it's um what was it, Brazil?
+So it's not just Mexico that we have lent money to.

 Well, you know, they don't know what their left hand doesn't know what the right hand is doing.

-I refuse to believe that this is an accidental screw up.
+I refuse to believe that this is an accidental screw-up.

-They say the import export bank is independent.
+They say the import-export bank is independent.

-But if you put the pieces together, we have a president who does not like this country the way it was founded, a president who believes that oil is the evil substance destroying the planet, a president who the first chance he got put a drilling moratorium on the Gulf and has not lifted it.
+But if you put the pieces together, we have a president who does not like this country the way it was founded, a president who believes that oil is the evil substance destroying the planet, a president who the first chance he got put a drilling moratorium on the Gulf and has not lifted it, a president who thinks this country needs to pay a price for its excessive prosperity since the days of its founding,

-A president who thinks this country needs to pay a price for its excessive prosperity since the days of its founding, bans drilling in the Gulf of Mexico and then sees to it that neighboring countries in our hemisphere are lent money to drill for oil themselves.
+bans drilling in the Gulf of Mexico, and then sees to it that neighboring countries in our hemisphere are lent money to drill for oil themselves.

 He's in favor of extending them for two years for everybody.

-We have the soundbites coming up.
+We have the sound bites coming up.

-Uh, and and the White House is clearly on the defensive here.
+And the White House is clearly on the defensive here.

-Uh, he threw Obama overboard, threw Obama under the bus.
+He threw Obama overboard, threw Obama under the bus.

 He's gone.